Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 law in a court of original jurisdiction or by an authorized administrative

-the person's appearance in court; a plea of guilty or nolo contendere accepted by the court; the payment of a fine or court cost
+tribunal; an unvacated revocation of pretrial release; a plea of guilty or nolo contendere accepted by the court; or the payment of a fine or court cost

 regardless of whether the imposition of sentence is deferred and ultimately

-a judgment dismissing the underlying charge is entered; or a violation of a
+a judgment dismissing the underlying charge is entered.

 (8.5) Day.
 "Day" means calendar day.